Principia

 Welcome

-"Principia" is to explore naturally occurring mathematics and computation as they manifest in chains of carbon atoms.
-The image on the left was created by such a system.
+The purpose of this "Principia" is to explore naturally occurring mathematics and computation, particularly as they manifest in chains of carbon atoms, which can be understood through concepts like biomatics and molecular programming.
+The image on the left was created by such a system driven by artificial intelligence, showcasing the intricate patterns that can emerge from smart molecules, much like the complexity observed in the histone code.

 The seamless development of mathematics and computation